nim-works/cps/README.md

 development](https://github.com/nim-lang/Nim/issues?q=is%3Aopen+is%3Aissue+label%3ACPS); some repercussions include the following:

 - Exceptions are evaluated differently under `panics:on` and `panics:off`, so you may need to use `panics:on` in order to produce correct code.

 - Expressions are evaluated differently under `gc:[ao]rc`, so you may need to use those memory managers in order to produce correct code.

 - The `cpp` backend often doesn't work, particularly due to faulty codegen but also, perhaps, due to `exceptions:goto` assumptions that we rely upon.

 - `var`/`openArray`/`varargs` parameters to procedures with the `cps` pragma are not supported.

+- Nim's `for` loops work, but you cannot perform any CPS control-flow inside of them; if in doubt, use a `while` loop instead.

 - Generic continuations such as the following won't work without changes to the compiler.